Svetlioo/travel-list/README.md

 - Effortless Packing: Never forget essential items again.
 Travel list empowers you to pack with confidence and ease.
 - Personalization: Tailor your travel list to your unique needs.
 Customize item details and descriptions to suit your preferences.
 - Stay Organized: Travel list's intuitive interface helps you stay on top of your packing game, ensuring stress-free journeys.
-- User-Friendly Design: With a user-centered design, TravelPal makes managing your travel list a delightful experience.
+- User-Friendly Design: With a user-centered design, Travel list makes managing your travel list a delightful experience.

 ## Technologies Used